garethr/garethr-docker/README.md

-Puppet module for installing [Docker](https://github.com/dotcloud/docker) from the [official repository](http://docs.docker.io/en/latest/installation/ubuntulinux/) on Ubuntu or from [EPEL on RedHat](http://docs.docker.io/en/latest/installation/rhel/) based distributions.
+Puppet module for installing, configuring and managing [Docker](https://github.com/dotcloud/docker) from the [official repository](http://docs.docker.io/en/latest/installation/ubuntulinux/) on Ubuntu, from [EPEL on RedHat](http://docs.docker.io/en/latest/installation/rhel/) based distributions or the [standard repositories](http://docs.docker.com/installation/archlinux/) for Archlinux.

 This module is also available on the [Puppet Forge](https://forge.puppetlabs.com/garethr/docker)